My-Robot20/Vue_todo/README.md

 # Vue_todo
 Vue todo demo

+Requirements:
+Virtualenv and Django

+- Activate your virtual environment
-In the todo directory on the terminal, run " python manage.py runserver "
+- In the todo directory on the terminal, run " python manage.py runserver "